Shadowing-based data assimilation method for partially observed models: Numerical experiments

+When computing $\alpha$, we split the eigenvalue problem over one window length $N$ in $N$ eigenvalue problems over $N$ windows length 1.
+Then in~\eqref{eq:alpha} we use maximum eigenvalue over $N$ windows.
+Moreover, to save computational costs we compute $\alpha$ for an initial guess $\B{u}^{(0)}$ only and fix the same $\alpha$ throughout the iteration.
+The maximum number of iteration is 100.
+Model error is chosen to be $Q = 10^{-3}I$.
+Other values such as $10^{-2}$ and $10^{-4}$ provide equivalent results to $10^{-3}$.
+We define the weighting matrix $W = w^2I$ in the preconditioner $\Sigma$ and perform sensitivity analysis in terms of $w$.

+We compare the shadowing-based DA method to WC4DVar and PDA.
+PDA is initialised at an initial guess $\B{u}^{(0)}$ and an algorithmic time step is chosen as in~\cite{DuSm14}, namely $\gamma=0.1$.
+The maximum number of iterations is 100.
+We note that in~\cite{DuSm14} the maximum number of iterations is 1024.
+However, we keep the same number of iterations 100 for all DA methods.

+Both the shadowing-based DA method and PDA provide an estimation at observation times only.
+Therefore we use an estimation at observation times as initial condition for forward model propagation to have an estimation at every time step of numerical discretization.

-We use a spin-up of 5 time units for a true trajectory to reside on the attractor.
-We perform 100 numerical experiments with different truth and observation realizations in order to check the robustness of the results.
-We initialize the weak constraint 4DVar with (completed) observations, unless specified otherwise.
-The minimization of the cost function of the weak constraint 4DVar is done by a Matlab built-in Levenberg-Marquardt algorithm and stopping when the relative change in the cost function compared to the initial value is less then $10^{-6}$.
-To find an adaptive $\alpha^{(k)}$ for the weak constraint shadowing we fix $\rho=0.8$ and $r=0.99$.
-We also check the performance of the weak constraint shadowing when $\alpha^{(k)}\equiv1$, for all $k$, as this decreases the number of iterations.
+WC4DVar is initialised at a background trajectory $\B{x}^{\rm b}$.
+The minimization of a cost function is done by a Matlab built-in Levenberg-Marquardt algorithm and stopping when the relative change in the cost function compared to the initial value is less then $10^{-6}$ unless 100 iterations are reached.
+Model error for WC4DVar is $10^{-2}I$, and the background covariance matrix is the identity.